 To calculate T.A following steps must be followed –

-- Identify Your Assets: The first step to calculating T.A is the identification of all assets.
-One must have knowledge about whether the item will generate any economic benefits to the organization, if yes then list down such items.
+- Identify Your Assets: The first step to calculating T.A. is the identification of all assets.
+One must know whether the item will generate any economic benefits to the organization; if yes, then list such items.
 Identification and valuation of intangible assets may be a problem.
 Intangible assets will also form part of T.A.

-- List Your Asset: The foremost step to be taken is of listing the values of any current asset like cash, inventory, money owed to you, and fixed assets like buildings and machines.
+- List Your Asset: The foremost step to be taken is to list the values of any current asset like cash, inventory, money owed to you, and fixed assets like buildings and machines.
 Also, the value of long term investments such as stocks and bonds should be considered.

 - Valuation: Next step is to identify the value of the asset.
-This may be either cost of the asset or the present value of sum total of future economic benefits that will be generated by any asset.
-Depending upon the use certain other valuations like net realizable value, historical cost, net replacement value, or future economic value may be applied for valuation.
+This may be either the asset’s cost or the present value of sum total of future economic benefits that any asset will generate.
+Depending upon the use, certain other valuations like net realizable value, historical cost, net replacement value, or future economic value may be applied for valuation.

-- Add up Your Assets: Add up all the assets to find the final amount.
+- Add up Your Assets: Add all the assets to find the final amount.

-- Check the Basic Accounting Formula: One can cross verify the sum total of assets with the help of the accounting equation which says T.A will always be equal to sum total of total liabilities + owner’s equity.
-Where equity is the owner’s fund of a company such as capital, shareholders fund, and liability is the debts of the company which needs to be paid off such as loans, operation expenses, salaries, etc.
+- Check the Basic Accounting Formula: One can cross verify the sum total of assets with the help of the accounting equation, which says T.A. will always be equal to sum total of total liabilities + owner’s equity.
+Where equity is the owner’s fund of a company, such as capital or shareholders fund, and liability is the company’s debts that need to be paid off, such as loans, operation expenses, salaries, etc.